 In real life, we discuss mundane topics, ask each other how we are and usually say good-bye when we leave.
 This sort of dialogue is terribly boring for a book.
 No one wants to read it.

 Alfred Hitchcock once said, “Drama is life with the dull parts cut out of it.”

 As a writer, you must be creative and work out how you can get your point across, forward the story, develop your characters, all while trimming the humdrum.

 Watch the dialogue tags

-When I started writing, I loved to use any alternative to “he said” I could think of: “She argued” or “He pontificated” or “She moaned.”
-You get the idea.
-I went way overboard.
-I soon realized that this was terribly distracting.
+When I started writing, I loved to use any alternative to “he said” I could think of: “She argued” or “He pontificated” or “She moaned” (you get the idea).
+I went way overboard and it became terribly distracting for my poor readers.
 It’s much better to stick with the bland “he said.”